Snap the sea, see the future What could Australia’s coast look like in the future?

 What is the Witness King Tides Project?

-Sea level rise will impact our coastal communities in the coming years and it is important that Australians are informed and engaged on this issue.
-Witness King Tides is a fun community photography project that helps us visualise the potential future impacts of sea level rise and current risks today.
+Witness King Tides is a fun community photography project that helps us visualise the potential future impacts of sea level rise.

 When will it happen?